Symposium - Global (School) Partnerships as a Key to a Sustainable and Just Future

 - Magdalena Scharf is a political scientist and experienced trainer, instructor, and speaker who now lives in Berlin after spending many years in Brazil, France, Iran, Turkey, and the US.
 Her international background and selfcritical reflection on her experiences in the Global South shape her educational work, which focuses on examining power relations and inclusion, privilege, and discrimination.
 Previously, she worked for Action Reconciliation Service for Peace and the Berghof Foundation, among others.

-Workshop 4: Peer exchange on development policy project work (workshop in English)
+Workshop 4: Peer exchange on development policy project work (in English)

 - Barbara Carneiro is a certified trainer for education for sustainable development and a board member of ENS and BluoVerda e.V.
 She is a biologist from Brazil with a master's degree in environmental planning from the Technical University of Berlin and has been a project officer at BluoVerda e.V. since June 2022.
 She has been involved in numerous international projects dealing with sustainable development, nature conservation, environmental education, and citizen science, among other topics.